 Dropbox is an amazing tool that you ought to be using if you aren't already.
 This is pretty much the ultimate organization tool, because it allows me to sync files between multiple computers and even my iPhone.
 Check out this blog post for an in-depth look at you can put Dropbox to work in your business today (and at a price tag of FREE, it's kind of hard to pass up).

 RocketLawyer has quickly become one of the most valuable resources in my business.
 Of all the “do-it-yourself” legal websites I've encountered online, none of them have made my life easier than this one.
 RocketLawyer has opened up a lot of doors for people in need of basic legal documents (like wills, deeds, trusts, promissory notes, operating agreements and more).
 They have demystified the process by offering users easy-to-follow, interview-style documents that don’t include confusing legalese.
+This website is also one of the fastest, easiest, least-expensive ways to equip your business with the legal protection of a corporation or LLC (as I explain in this blog post).
 I use this site regularly and it has become an extremely valuable resource to my operation.

 USLegal is a website that has just about every form and contract imaginable for the real estate trade.
 If you're starting out on a shoestring budget and you can't afford to pay $400/hour for a real estate attorney, the forms on this website can accomplish many of the same tasks at a fraction of the price.
 I've bought several of my forms from USLegal and continue to use them to this day.